-- No, you are correct.
-It does not dry clear, but instead has an opaque quality.
+It is correct that “clear” silicone sealant does not dry clear.
+Even though they call it “clear-drying,” it does not dry clear, but instead has an opaque quality.
 If you want something that will truly dry clear, you may want to try other products.
-I don’t have any to recommend that I like.
-Plus, I don’t mind that the sealant is somewhat visible.

 No, you cannot grout over silicone sealant.
 Nothing sticks to the dry sealant so it is not appropriate for grout or paint.
 If you want to do a mosaic project, you could carefully apply the sealant to the underside of the pieces only (without any oozing into the gaps) and then apply grout to the gaps.
 But keep in mind that if there’s any sealant showing, the grout will not stick there.